vignettes/web_only/v11_db.Rmd

 function for annotation is dbAnnotate

 .
-As an input it requires repertoires to search in, a database to lookup from, and columns of interest such as CDR3 amino acid sequence or V gene segment names columns.
+As an input it requires repertoires to search in, a database to look up, and columns of interest such as CDR3 amino acid sequence or V gene segment names columns.
 If you want to try it on the test data packaged with immunarch

 , execute the following line of code before proceeding further: